3rd Edition

 The Speakers

-This summit will convene leaders of several Jewish African communities across the continent as well as Jewish African studies specialists and Academic researchers to speak about the Jewish life in Africa, the history of the Jewish African tribes and the contemporary situation of these minorities.
+This summit will bring together leaders from various Jewish African communities across the continent, along with specialists in Jewish African studies and academic researchers.
+They will engage in discussions on Jewish life in Africa, the historical background of Jewish African tribes, and the current realities faced by these minority communities.

 The Guests